 To illustrate the subjective viewpoint, I can think of at least two examples.
 There was a tribe of cannibal headhunters who lived in Western New Guinea, Indonesia.
 The Sawi people lived for centuries warring with other Sawi in neighboring villages.
 To them ordinary murder was nothing.
 It was a way of life.
-And to them treachery was the highest good.
-To be what was known as a "legend maker" , you had to create a scenario where you pretend to make peace with your enemy.
-Then when the enemy lets his guard down, the Sawi would kill him.
+And to them, treachery was the highest good.
+To be what was known as a "legend maker", you had to create a scenario where you pretend to make peace with your enemy.
+Then when the enemy lets his guard down, the true "legend maker" would kill him.

 It is quite interesting that these people didn't have any word for God or any real concept of Him.
 They did believe in disinterested or malevolent demons and spirits of the dead.

-When a missionary named Don Richardson talked to these people about Christ, the Sawi people became excited when they heard about Judas' betrayal and regarded him as the hero of the story- the Super Sawi.
+When a missionary named Don Richardson talked to them about Christ, the Sawi people became excited when they heard about Judas' betrayal and regarded him as the hero of the story or the Super Sawi.
 Richardson felt that he had failed and decided to leave because his presence kept bringing the Sawi enemies dangerously close together and precipitated more warfare.